townmath/cisp400-reader/_sources/build-tools/git-using.rst

 When you specify a directory, then all of the files new or modified are added recursively from that point downward.

+.. admonition:: Git add and commit best practices

+   It is easy to inadvertently add files you did not mean to when adding a directory.
+   Check what you have added using ``git status`` to ensure the files you are about to commit belong in the commit.

+   If you accidentally add files you did not mean to, then it is easy to "un-add" them using ``git revert``.

+   General rules for adding files:

+   1. Commit only source files you have created or modified.
+   2. Avoid committing binary files and generated build artifacts.

 To remove a file, use ``git rm``:

 .. code-block:: bash